KlugerLab/DysonEqualizer/README.md

 - `r_hat`:  The estimated rank of the signal matrix
 - `S`: The principal values of the data matrix `Y`
 - `S_hat`:  The principal values of the data matrix `Y_hat`

+Detailed examples are available on the [Examples](https://klugerlab.github.io/DysonEqualizer/examples.htm) page.